baloise/design-system/src/home.md

 # Get Started

-UI-Libary is an open source library for building amazing web applications that follow the baloise corporate style guidelines.
+UI-Libary is an open source library for building amazing web applications that follow the Baloise corporate style guidelines.
 No design skills required.

 - [Why UI-Library](docs/introduction/why.md)